 SpiderOak client is available for Windows 2000, XP, Vista, and Windows 7, Mac OS X and 32- & 64-bit Linux packages for Ubuntu and Debian.

 You can also access your files through their online access platform.
-They offer 2GB free storage.
+They offer 2GB of free storage.

 Their client is also available for iOS.
-They offer 2GB free storage.
+They offer 2GB of free storage.

 JustCloud uses 256-bit SSL encryption to secure your data.
-You can backup multiple computers in single JustCloud account.
+You can back up multiple computers in a single JustCloud account.
 JustCloud client is available for Windows.

 You can access or store files from other operating systems using their web interface.
 You can access your files from your mobile device by opening their mobile site.

 SwissDisk uses 256-bit AES encryption to transfer/store your data securely.
 SwissDisk client (sDrive) is available for Windows and Mac OS.

 You can access your files from Linux and mobile devices using any WebDAV software.
 They offer 50MB of free storage.

 CryptoHeaven uses end-to-end encryption, up to 4096-bit RSA and AES-256 algorithms.
 CryptoHeaven provides its clients for Windows, Mac OS, Linux and Solaris platforms.

 Although this is a rare online storage product which provides Solaris client, I didn’t find any information about client for mobile devices.